learn-co-curriculum/phase-1-method-types/README.md

 This is valid code, but what we've done is load our `constructor` with more calculations.

-The main benefits to using `get` is that your `area` calculation isn't actually run until it is accessed.
+The main benefit to using `get` is that your `area` calculation isn't actually run until it is accessed.
 The 'cost' of calculating is offset, and may not be called at all.
 While our computers can make short work of this example, there are times when we need to perform calculations that are CPU intensive, sometimes